kyuhee1011/python-p4-project/README.md

 ## Description

-This website allows user to share their recipe and look on others.
-Users can look up by pressing recipe button or search in the search bar.
+This website allows user to share their recipe and look at others.
+Users can look it up by pressing the recipe button or searching in the search bar.

-Non-user can view only Home page and not other pages.
-In order to view or use Recipes, Ingredients, Add Favorite, or Add New Recipe need to SignUp and Log in.
+Non-users can view only the Home page and not other pages.
+In order to view or use Recipes, Ingredients, Add Favorite, or Add New Recipe need to sign up and Log in.

 ## Quick Start